A mathematical framework to study organising principles in graphical representations of biochemical processes: An illustration of our results via examples

 In technical terms, Theorem \ref{ARMain Theorem1} produces a symmetric monoidal double category whose horizontal 1-morphisms can be interpreted as SBGN Process Descriptions, and 2-morphisms can be interpreted as zoom-out or zoom-in operations on the details of a biochemical network visualised using a SBGN-PD.
 The composition laws and the monoidal product laws in the constructed symmetric monoidal double category provide us with a compositional framework for SBGN-PD which remain compatible with our zoom-in and zoom-out operations.

-In Figure \ref{fig:construction-of-cascade}, we illustrate how to build an SBGN-PD visualisation of the MAPK cascade by composing three reaction networks ((a), (b) and (c)) and two reaction networks ((d) and (e)) using our Theorem \ref{ARMain Theorem1}.
+MAPK (\textit{Mitogen-Activated Protein Kinase}) is an intracellular signaling pathway activated by potentially multiple phosphorylations.
+It transduces external signals into specific cellular responses such as gene expression, proliferation, differentiation, or stress responses.
+In Figure \ref{fig:construction-of-cascade}, we illustrate how to build an SBGN-PD visualisation of the MAPK cascade in two different ways, viz. by composing three reaction networks ((a), (b) and (c)) and composing two reaction networks ((d) and (e)) using our Theorem \ref{ARMain Theorem1}.
 The dotted black lines denote compositions (interconnections).
+We can also formally compose (using the Theorem \ref{ARMain Theorem1}) the SBGN visualisation of the whole MAPK cascade with other biochemical networks to form a larger network, as visualized in Figure \ref{fig:construction-of-insulinsignalling}, where we demonstrate how to build insulin-like Growth Factor (IGF) signalling by composing the SBGN-PD visualisation of the MAPK cascade with two other biochemical molecular networks (marked with blue and grey) using our Theorem \ref{ARMain Theorem1}.

-We can also formally compose (using the Theorem \ref{ARMain Theorem1}) the SBGN visualisation of the whole MAPK cascade with other biochemical networks to form a larger network, as visualized in Figure \ref{fig:construction-of-insulinsignalling}.
-Here, we demonstrate how to build insulin-like Growth Factor (IGF) signalling by composing the SBGN-PD visualisation of the MAPK cascade with two other biochemical molecular networks (marked with blue and grey) using our Theorem \ref{ARMain Theorem1}.
 The dotted black lines denote compositions (interconnections).
 However, while visualizing the IGF signalling using SBGN, usually an \textit{encapsulation node} called the \textit{submap} is used to hide the details of the MAPK cascade in the pathway, as shown in Figure \ref{fig:cascade-as-submap}.
 Here, the \textit{reference nodes} \textit{tags} show how the submap is connected to the rest part of the IGF signalling via the macromolecules RAS and ERK through \textit{equivalence arcs} (connecting the RAS and the tag RAS, and the ERK and the tag ERK).

 Observe that in Figure \ref{fig:construction-of-insulinsignalling}, we encounter some geometric shapes such as the ones highlighted in Figure \ref{fig:details-MAPK-insert}.
 According to SBGN PD language Level 1 Version 2.0 as in \cite{rougny_systems_2019}, we now briefly explain their meanings.
 The geometric shape Figure \ref{fig:details-MAPK-insert}(a) represents the process node \textit{association}.
 For example, in Figure \ref{fig:construction-of-insulinsignalling}, the macromolecules IGF and IGFR combine to form a \textit{complex} through association.